Ryayoon/Compsys-guide/README.md

 Hello,
-I am currently planning on creating an application to guide any UOA COMPSYS Engineers out there!
+I am currently planning on creating an application to guide UOA Compsys Engineers.